-- (7) Proximity to Job Areas.
-An Application may qualify to receive up to six (6) points if the Development Site is located in one of the areas described in subparagraphs (A) or (B) of this paragraph, and the Application contains evidence substantiating qualification for the points.
-Points are mutually exclusive and, therefore, an Applicant may only select points from subparagraph (A) or (B). - (A) Proximity to the Urban Core.
-A Development in a Place, as defined by the US Census Bureau, with a population over 190,000 may qualify for points under this item.
-The Development Site must be located within 4 miles of the main municipal government administration building if the population of the Place is 750,000 or more, or within 2 miles of the main municipal government administration building if the population of the city is 190,000 749,999.
-The main municipal government administration building will be determined by the location of regularly scheduled municipal Governing Body meetings.
-Distances are measured from the nearest property boundaries, not inclusive of noncontiguous parking areas.
-This scoring item will not apply to Applications under the At-Risk Set-Aside.
-(6 points) - (B) Proximity to Jobs.
-A Development may qualify for points under this subparagraph if it meets one of the criteria in clauses (i) (vi) of this subparagraph.
+- (H) An At-risk or USDA Development placed in service 25 or more years ago, that is still occupied, and that has not yet received federal funding, or LIHTC equity, for the purposes of Rehabilitation for the Development.
+If the Application involves multiple sites, the age of all sites will be averaged for the purposes of this scoring item.
+(3 points). - (6) Residents with Special Housing Needs. (§2306.6710(b)(4); §42(m)(1)(C)(v)) An Application may qualify to receive up to three (3) points by serving Residents with Special Housing Needs by selecting points under any combination of subparagraphs (A), (B), or (C). - (7) Proximity to Job Areas. (§42(m)(1)(C)(i)) An Application may qualify to receive up to four (4six (6)) points if the Development Site is located in one of the areas described in subparagraphs (A), (B), or (CB) of this paragraph, and the Application contains evidence substantiating qualification for the points.
 The data used will be based solely on that available through US Census' OnTheMap tool.
 Jobs counted are limited to those based on the work area, all workers, and all primary jobs.
-Only the 2017 data set will be used, unless a newer data set is posted to the US Census website on or before October 1, 2020.
+This determination will be based on the latestOnly the 2018 data set will be used, unless a newer data set is posted to the US Census website on or before October 1, 20222021.
 The Development will use OnTheMap's function to import GPS coordinates that clearly fall within the Development Site, and the OnTheMap chart/map report submitted in the Application must include the report date.
-This scoring item will not apply to Applications under the At-Risk or USDA Set-Aside. - (i) The Development is located within 1 mile of 16,500 jobs.
-(6 points) - (ii) The Development is located within 1 mile of 13,500 jobs.
-(5 points) - (iii) The Development is located within 1 mile of 10,500 jobs.
-(4 points) - (iv) The Development is located within 1 mile of 7,500 jobs.
-(3 points) - (v) The Development is located within 1 mile of 4,500 jobs.
-(2 points) - (vi) The Development is located within 1 mile of 2,000 jobs.
-(1 point)
+This scoring item will not apply to Applications under the At-Risk or USDA Set-Aside. - (A) Proximity to Jobs.
+For Development Sites in Urban subregions a within the boundaries of a municipality of 500,000 or more, or the unincorporated areas of a county with a population of 1 million or more, A Development may qualify for points under this subparagraph if it meets one of the criteria in clauses (i) (vi) of this subparagraph. - (i) The Development is located within 2 miles of 16,500 jobs.
+(6 points) - (ii) The Development is located within 2 miles of 13,500 jobs.
+(5 points) - (iii) The Development is located within 2 miles of 10,500 jobs.
+(4 points) - (iv) The Development is located within 2 miles of 7,500 jobs.
+(3 points) - (v) The Development is located within 2 miles of 4,500 jobs.
+(2 points) - (vi) The Development is located within 2 miles of 2,000 jobs.
+(1 point) - (B) Proximity to Jobs.
+For Development Sites within the boundaries of a municipality of 499,999 or less, or the unincorporated areas of a county with a population of less than 1 million, A Development may qualify for points under this subparagraph if it meets one of the criteria in clauses (i) - (vi) of this subparagraph.